takanory/slides/20190224pyconapac/PITCHME.md

 ### Create multiple issues from a template

 * Motivation
-  * イベント開催ごとに20くらいのJIRA issueが必要
+  * In pycamp event, about 20 issues are required for each event
-  * コピーするのだるい
+  * It is very painful for me to copy issues manually
-  * JIRAの画面が重い
+  * JIRA Web is very heaby(again)

 +++